Maduro claims victory in disputed Venezuela election: What’s next?

 What have been the international reactions?

-Secretary of State Antony Blinken in Tokyo said the US has “serious concerns that the result announced does not reflect the will or the votes of the Venezuelan people”.
+In Tokyo, US Secretary of State Antony Blinken in Tokyo said that Washington has “serious concerns that the result announced does not reflect the will or the votes of the Venezuelan people”.

-Meanwhile Chile’s President Gabriel Boric said the results are hard to believe.
+Chile’s President Gabriel Boric said the results were hard to believe.

 “The international community and especially the Venezuelan people, including the millions of Venezuelans in exile, demand total transparency … From Chile we will not recognise any result that is not verifiable.”

 “Not that way!
 It was an open secret.
-They were going to ‘win’ regardless of the actual results,” Uruguayan President Luis LaCalle Pou said on X.
+They were going to ‘win’, regardless of what the actual results are,” Uruguayan President Luis LaCalle Pou said on X.

 “The process up to election day and counting was clearly flawed.
 You cannot recognise a triumph if you can’t trust the forms and mechanisms used to achieve it,” he added.